- User Guide

 in no particular order.
 Besides these two files, many scripts in DIEGO also need a tab seperated file that links a sample name to a data file (e.g. STAR junctions file, segemehl bam file, HTSeq count file):

 Generate an input file from STAR junction ¶

 We offer an easy way to generate an appropriate input file containing all splice junction counts from STAR junction files (usually having the suffix SJ.out.tab).
-After generating a file with sample names and the junction files (as described above) and a gene annotation (.
+After generating a tab seperated file with sample names and the junction files (see above for format) and a gene annotation.

 $ python pre_STAR.py -l your_file_with_names_and_data -d your_annotations [-o output_directory]